In our Home page we define this page as:

-Wisdom – An understanding of just what the Wisdom is, and acceptance that there is available advice and help, not accessible by conventional intellectual means
+We to start by understanding what the Wisdom is and accepting that within is to be found advice and help, not accessible by conventional intellectual mean.

 By the Wisdom we mean Spiritual Wisdom – this is understood as being an eternal truth revealing itself behind a multitude of faiths and paths - it has various names, including the Perennial Philosophy, Mysticism and the Ageless Wisdom.